 Language Learning and Culture

 People do intuitively understand that there is a connection between languages and culture but sometimes the relationship between language learning and culture is not sufficiently explored.
-So let’s have a look at a few issue that can help some language learners.
+So let’s have a look at a few issues that can help some language learners.

 Learning a language requires a learner to get a feel for the culture from which it comes.
 Even with the globalisation that is affecting most corners of the planet, there are still cultures that are specific to each country and area.
 Without an appreciation of that, learning a language can be more difficult.